denialofself/ext-prototype/display-control-server/usage_sample.md

 Flask socket.io is used to respond to API events with changes to the browser side javascript.

-GitHub Copilot: Sure!
-Here's the documentation in Markdown format:

 ## Starting the Flask Server

 1. Open a terminal window and navigate to the directory containing the `control.py` file.